DB as an anti-example

 Inquiring is too expensive

-But that was it with free of charge: You can call the lost property hotline for 59 ct / min from the German landline.
+But that was it for free: You can call the lost property hotline for 59 ct / min from the German landline.
 Or "Just place a research order", at least by eMail, The corresponding form will then show the following:

 0 Bock on customer service?